Reltroner/reltroner-studio/content/factions/henchoway.md

 ---
-title: "Henchoeway"
+title: "Henchoway"
-description: "A secretive cult rooted in Nytherion Abyss, Henchoeway spreads illusions of comfort while manipulating the world from the depths of Tremora Trench."
+description: "A secretive cult rooted in Nytherion Abyss, Henchoway spreads illusions of comfort while manipulating the world from the depths of Tremora Trench."
-image: "/images/henchoeway.webp"
+image: "/images/henchoway.webp"
 author: "Rei Reltroner"
 date: "2025-04-07"
 published: true